 Additionally, the statute protects any disclosure to the Special Counsel, or to the Inspector General of an agency or another employee designated by the head of the agency to receive such disclosures, of information which the employee or applicant reasonably believes evidences—(i) a violation of any law, rule, or regulation, or (ii) gross mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety.

-Retaliation against an employee or applicant for making a protected disclosure is prohibited by 5 U.S.C. §2302(b)(8).
-If you believe that you have been the victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or on-line through the OSC Web site – www.osc.gov.
+Whistleblower retaliation against an employee or applicant for making a protected disclosure is prohibited by 5 U.S.C. §2302(b)(8).
+Anyone who believes they have been the victim of whistleblower retaliation, may file a written complaint (Form OSC-14) with the U.S. Office of Special Counsel at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or on-line through the OSC Web site – www.osc.gov.

 Retaliation for Engaging in Protected Activity